Board of Trustees Meeting Online

 Hospitality Team Meeting Online

-2nd Tuesday of the month, 9am – next get-together Tuesday, Feb 14 at the Nutcracker Family Restaurant
+2nd Tuesday of the month, 9am – next get-together Tuesday, Jun 13 at Riki’s Family Restaurant

 Opportunities for Learning taught by Rabbi Drorah Setel

-This course offers an opportunity to examine the diversity of Jewish life and to engage with Jewish history and traditions from multiple perspectives.
+This 10-week course taught by Rabbi Drorah Setel offers an opportunity to examine the diversity of Jewish life and to engage with Jewish history and traditions from multiple perspectives.
 Our text will be Judaisms: A Twenty-First-Century Introduction to Jews and Jewish Identities by Aaron Hahn J. Tapper, which examines how Jews are a culture, ethnicity, nation, nationality, race, religion, and more.
 Each chapter of the book addresses a theme (such as Narratives, Mysticisms or Cultures) and illustrates how it is understood by different Jewish communities over time.
 This class is intended for anyone who wishes to understand Jewish identity as a multifaceted experience, whether learning about Judaism for the first time or wishing to bring their earlier learning up to date.
 Participants are asked to obtain a copy of the book and, if possible, read the first chapter (Narratives) prior to the first class.
-Offered by the Rochester Kollel.

 Spiritual Practices Team Meeting Online

 As Reform Jews, we participate actively in Tikkun Olam, “repair of the world.”
 Our social justice work is done in a variety of ways: education on the issues, advocacy for specific policies and legislation, and implementing our vision through direct action and service.
 Please join us to hear what we’re doing next – we’d love to have your input and help.
-For more information, contact Carl Wetzstein (561-699-1494).
-To join online meetings by phone, call 1-929-205-6099 and use meeting ID 811 2007 4902.
-To Zoom into online meetings, click on the button below.
+For more information, contact Carl Wetzstein (carlwetzstein38@gmail.com, 561-699-1494).